kippetje2000/AdjustableAbilityCooldowns/README.md

 Q: Does this work with Combat Extended?
 A: Don't know and I'm not going to test it.
 But let me know.

-Special thanks to:
-Bratwurstinator - Made things a lot clearer for me and helped me out a lot.
-Georodin - Explaining how harmony patching works Saphos - Helping me make patches for the ritual cooldown.